 for being at the forefront of a new wave of documentary photographers, and have raised eyebrows given the fine ethical line she sometimes treads.

-Data as Culture 3: Data Anthropologies is curated by Hannah Redler, ODI Associate Curator in Residence, with Julie Freeman, ODI Art Associate and Gavin Starks, ODI CEO.
+Data as Culture 3: Data Anthropologies is curated by Hannah Redler-Hawes, ODI Associate Curator in Residence, with Julie Freeman, ODI Art Associate and Gavin Starks, ODI CEO.
 It includes artists’ residencies, new commissions, events and partnerships.
 Artists Thomson & Craighead were ODI Artists in Residence from February – June, 2015.